netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 Regexes are comma-separated, so you can use multiple at once, such as `--regexes=SrcK8S_Namespace~my-ns,SrcK8S_Name~my-app`.
 Refer to the [flows format](https://github.com/netobserv/network-observability-operator/blob/main/docs/flows-format.adoc) to see the possible fields.

 ## Unified Collector UI
 Capturing **packets** now resembles **flows** capture, allowing you to live filter the content.
-This improvement was made possible by introducing the [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) component inside [eBPF agents](https://github.com/netobserv/netobserv-ebpf-agent), which parse packets and generate flows from them.
+This improvement was made possible by introducing the [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) component inside [eBPF agents](https://github.com/netobserv/netobserv-ebpf-agent), which parses packets and generates flows from them.
 All filtering capabilities are compatible with this approach!

 Run a packet capture on a specitic port for example:
 ```sh